 - Decide whether your agency wants to participate in part-time and/or full-time remote working.
 Each agency is different, and maybe only introducing part-time is best for your employees to transition to at first.

 - Create guidelines for who on your team has enough experience and agency knowledge to be considered for a flexible working arrangement.
-For instance, agents just starting out will likely need to be in the office for awhile in case they have pressing questions while on a call with a prospect or client.
-But, an experienced agent who’s been with the agency for years might be a good candidate for flexible work.
+For instance, agents just starting out might need to be in the office for awhile in case they have questions for a colleague while on a call with a prospect or client.
+But, an experienced agent who’s been with the agency for awhile might be a good candidate for flexible work.

 - Identify any new technology you’ll need to accommodate remote work like Instant Messaging services, video calling services like Skype, and GoToMeeting for client or team meetings on the web.